dearmasmichael/random-permutation-solution/README.md

 Run the following commands in Windows CMD or PowerShell:

-:: Clone the repository
+:: Clone the repository:
 git clone https://github.com/dearmasmichael/random-permutation-solution.git

-:: Navigate into the solution folder cd RandomPermutationSolution
+:: Navigate into the folder where you want to 'copy' the solution, for example:
+cd RandomPermutationSolution

-:: Build the solution
+:: Build the solution:
 dotnet build

-:: Run the functional version
+:: Run the functional version:
 dotnet run --project RandomPermutationApp

-:: Run the object-oriented version dotnet run --project RandomPermutationOOApp
+:: Run the object-oriented version:
+dotnet run --project RandomPermutationOOApp

-:: Run all tests (functional + OO) dotnet test --logger "console;verbosity=detailed"
+:: Run all tests (functional + OO):
+dotnet test --logger "console;verbosity=detailed"

-:: Run only the functional version tests dotnet test RandomPermutationTests --logger "console;verbosity=detailed"
+:: Run only the functional version tests:
+dotnet test RandomPermutationTests --logger "console;verbosity=detailed"

-:: Run only the object-oriented version tests dotnet test RandomPermutationOOTests --logger "console;verbosity=detailed"
+:: Run only the object-oriented version tests:
+dotnet test RandomPermutationOOTests --logger "console;verbosity=detailed"

 ##Notes